DasHomi/preventer/README.md

   - _Prevents you from using beds in the Nether or End dimension_
 - Prevent Coral Placing
   - _Prevents you from placing corals out of water_
+- Prevent Water Placing
+  - _Prevents you from placing water in the Nether_

 ## Planed Features
 - #### For feature requests, submit an issue with the enhancement label